How to Predict Weather with Clouds? 10 Different Types of Clouds

 Here is how to recognize these different clouds:

-1. Cumulus Clouds
+Cumulus Clouds

-When a cool mass of air reaches the dew point, the temperature here stops the air from retaining water vapor and it condenses into clouds.
-For this process to happen, the density of gas molecules must be dense in the atmosphere or the humid air must be in contact with a cold surface.
+For this process to happen, the density of gas molecules must be dense in the atmosphere, or the humid air must be in contact with a cold surface.

 Cumulus clouds look like puffballs gently drifting through the sky at relatively low altitudes.
 They clump together and form shapes that look like sheep, elephants & unicorns in the sky.

-It’s important to know how big the cumulus cloud is and whether there are signs of active growth.
+If you see flat, grey bottoms of cumulus clouds, it could tell that moisture is building.
+It’s also important to know how big the cumulus cloud is and whether there are signs of active growth.

 Basically, small or wispy cumulus clouds throughout the entire day indicate fair weather.
 When cumulus clouds expand into higher altitudes, they may produce rain.

-2. Stratus Clouds
+Stratus Clouds

 It can be hard to recognize stratus clouds as they often appear at a very low level, like a layer of fog covering the entire sky.
 They block out all the sunlight, which prevents us from identifying what’s happening at higher levels.